carbon-language/carbon-lang/clang/README.txt

  * #assert/#unassert
  * #line / #file directives
  * MSExtension: "L#param" stringizes to a wide string literal.
+ * Consider merging the parser's expression parser into the preprocessor to eliminate duplicate code.

 Traditional Preprocessor:
  * All.